virginatlanticdevelopment/front-end-test/README.md

 # Virgin Atlantic ~ Hotel Search Results (Front-end)
 ## Rules
-You must write the application in React or Preact (as this is our technology of choice).
+You must write the application in (Preact)[https://preactjs.com/] and TypeScript (as this is our technology of choice).

 In addition you should adhere to the following conditions: